Nuitka/Nuitka-website/posts/nuitka-debian-package-and-windows-installer.rst

 is no apt source now, I hope to get it into Debian proper directly.

-UPDATE: After Stani's report that Ubuntu has an older Scons, I lowered the dependency and updated the package on the `Download </pages/download.html>`_ page.
+UPDATE: After Stani's report that Ubuntu has an older Scons, I lowered the dependency and updated the package on the page.
 It may now work on Ubuntu as well.

 And then, the Windows installer still requires you to install MinGW and add it to your path, but it's clearly a huge step ahead.
 It's created with distutils,